-- Be sure that the PBX clock is set to the correct time. - Setting a new alarm time clears the previous alarm time.

-• Programmable Time

-The Alarm Ringing time, the number of alarm repeat times, and Interval time are programmable through system programming.

-• To use the voice message feature:

-An MSG card is required and a message must be recorded.
-An extension assigned as a manager can record messages. (\rightarrow 1.15.5 Outgoing Message (OGM)) A different message can be assigned for each time mode (\rightarrow 2.2.4 Time Service).
+- Be sure that the PBX clock is set to the correct time. - Only one timed reminder can be set for an extension at a time.
+Setting a new reminder clears the previous reminder.
+If both the extension user and the hotel operator set a timed reminder for the same extension, the timed reminder that was set most recently is effective. - Programmable Time The Alarm Ringing time, the number of alarm repeat times, and Interval time are programmable through system programming. - To use the voice message feature: An MSG card is required and a message must be recorded.
+An extension assigned as a manager can record messages. ( $\rightarrow$ 1.15.5 Outgoing Message (OGM)) A different message can be assigned for each time mode ( $\rightarrow$ 2.2.4 Time Service).